Learn and use the language of Mexican tradition with a Dia de Los Muertos vocabulary word wall and writing activity.

 Celebrate culture, promote multiculturalism, and practice writing skills, all while exploring the true beauty behind the holiday.

 Be sure to check out additional cultural diversity worksheets for elementary students here!

 Differentiated Reading Comprehension Options

-In addition to independent student work time, use this printable Day of the Dead book as a resource for
+In addition to independent student work time, use this printable Day of the Dead activity as a resource for

 - Guided reading groups